tangle-network/relayer/config/README.md

 #### runtime

 The runtime of the running substrate node.
-These are predifined in the relayer, with each having different types of Options.
+These are predefined in the relayer, with each having different types of Options.

 - Type: `string`